j4freeman/Hyperbolics/readme.md

 Consider the Earth, which as we've discussed is not Euclidean given it's spherical nature.
 This would come as a surprise to a child who has yet to get an education, as to our perception the world appears quite Euclidean - we do not see this curvature around us in normal environments.
 That gives light to a key aspect of these spaces, the idea of a tangent space.
 Locally about any point on an elliptical space, the region will appear Euclidean - we refer to this as the tangent space.
 The fact that this tangent space is Euclidean unifies the class of spaces called manifolds, of which basic Euclidean space, elliptical, and hyperbolic spaces are all part of.
 That should tell us enough - if we stood in a hyperbolic space we'd observe the exact same subjective Euclidean-ness all around us.

 That's all a convoluted way of motivating what $x$ actually is - $x$ is the center point at which we observe the tangent space.
 That is to say, for each tranformation we from the hyperbolic to Euclidean or vice versa, we must choose a point on which to center our tangent space on.
+If we're not bothered with it we can just as well choose the zero point of the hyperboloid, but in general we should use the center whenever possible.

+# Making Layers Hyperbolic

+With all that in mind, the process of making a hyperbolic neural network becomes easier than one might think.
+First, we project the input data to the hyperboloid via the exponential map (with the addition of a leading zero vector, recalling that the hyperboloid is a $n+1$ dimensional space with respect to the input.
+Following that, (almost) all operations can be done trivially by using the logarithmic map to take the data back to a Euclidean space, and applying standard Euclidean operators on it, with hyperbolic matrix multiplication of an input $x$ and some weight matrix $W$ being defined simply as $exp_0^k(Wlog_0^K(x^H))$, where $x^H$ is the $x$ when projected onto the hyperboloid.

+This simple formulation holds true for any multiplication or activation function related layer - but we do run into issues with bias as addition and subtraction are not so trivially defined on the hyperboloid.
+Möbius addition is the generalized addition function in hyperbolic space, and to understand it we need to introduce yet another new concept: that of parallel transport.
+Conceptually, imagine two vectors on the Earth's surface of unit magnitude and facing due East, both another at the Equator, one at 0 degrees and one at 180 degrees longitude.
+Given they are both of equal magnitude and direction, we'd expect the sum of the two to be twice that of the originals in the same direction.
+However, lets try to imagine what we described, projecting both to a Euclidean space centered at the center of the Earth.
+In this projection, the two vectors, despite equal magnitude and diretion, will appear to be facing exactly opposite each other, cancelling each other out.
+This motivates the idea of paralell transport, where we move one of our vectors anchored to the surface of our manifold to the origin of the other, again we can visualize moving our vector at 180 longitude afross the equator while maintaining it's magnitude and direction until it reaches 0, where upon adding we'll recieve our expected result.
+This is the core of Möbius addition - for any addition or subtraction we need to ensure our vectors start at the same origin.

+# Bringing it all together

-### add citation for Sarkar algorithm, gromov hyperbolicity, chami's HGCN
+*add citation for Sarkar algorithm, gromov hyperbolicity, chami's HGCN*